Skip to content

 • Describe what happens if you create a 2-way frequency table with a numerical variable and a categorical variable.

-• How are the types of statistical questions that 2-way frequency tables can answer different than 1-way frequency tables?
+• How are the types of statistical investigative questions that 2-way frequency tables can answer different than 1-way frequency tables?

 • Which gender has a higher rate of part time employment?